posabsolute/jQuery-Validation-Engine/README.md

 The default top right position is currently the only supported position.
 Please use this mode only in overflown div and in scollable boxes, it is slower and a bit less stable (I have been using the engine for 2 years, but only one 1 month with this method).
 Also, the scrolling will be applied to the overflown parent, not the document body.

+Hooks
+---

+The plugin provides some hooks using jQuery bind functionality.

+* jqv.form.validating : Trigger when the form is submitted and before it start the validation process
+* jqv.field.result(event, field, errorFound, prompText) : Triggers when a field is validated with the result.
+* jqv.form.result(event, errorFound) : Trigger when a form is validated with the result

+An example to bind yourself to those hooks would be:

+    $("#formID").bind("jqv.form.result", function(event, errorFound) {
+	  if(errorFound) alert("There is a problem with your form");
+    })

 Customizations
 ---